Learning-based Observer for Coupled Disturbance: Introduction

-A two-stage Active Disturbance Rejection Control (ADRC) strategy \cite{10100656} is designed in order to avoid the requirement of bounded derivative assumption on system states.
-The controller in the first stage guarantees the boundness of the system state by a special auxiliary function, and a linear ESO in the second stage is employed to estimate the total disturbance.
+Some researchers attempt to estimate the unknown coupled disturbance with a bounded derivative assumption, such as ESO \cite{ESO} and NDO \cite{NDO_bounded_variation}.
+The strict {assumption} presents an inherent theoretical limitation, as it requires the system state to be preemptively bounded \cite{10100656} ({Detailed expression is provide in Section \ref{Problem_Formulation}}).
+Moreover, a large derivative bound can result in a large estimation error.
+In order to avoid the strict {premise} on system states, a two-stage active disturbance rejection control strategy is designed in \cite{10100656}.
+The controller in the first stage guarantees the boundness of the system state by a special auxiliary function, while a linear ESO in the second stage is employed to estimate the total disturbance.
 However, the existence of the auxiliary function is not discussed.
-Another solution is to utilize \textit{a priori} disturbance structure.
-Focusing on wind disturbance, a refined disturbance observer is proposed in \cite{jia2022RAL} to directly estimate the wind speed instead of the whole wind disturbance.
-By this means, not only the bounded derivative assumption of the coupled disturbance is avoided, but also the bound of estimation error is reduced.
-However, this scheme is limited to the case with an explicitly known disturbance coupling structure.

-\subsection{Combining Analytical Control and Data-Driven Learning}
+\subsubsection{Combining analytical control and data-driven learning}